neuronlabs/errors/README.md

 func checkInput(input int) error {
     if input < 0 {
         err := errors.NewDet(ClassInputInvalidValue, "provided input lower than zero")
-        return err.SetDetailf("The input value provided to the function is invalid.
-The value must be greater than zero.")
+        err.SetDetailf("The input value provided to the function is invalid.
+The value must be greater than zero.") return err
     }

     if input > 50 {